MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/use-microsoft-dynamics-365-web-api.md

 ---
-title: "Use the Dynamics 365 for Customer Engagement Web API (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Use the Dynamics 365 for Customer Engagement Web API (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "The Dynamics 365 for Customer Engagement Web API implements OData v4 and provides a development experience that can be used across a wide variety of programming languages, platforms, and devices" ms.custom: ms.date: 04/24/2019